Download an object

 HTTP URL: browser specifics

 Due to cross-origin, the browser prevents the user from doing a direct download when clicking on a download anchor tag.
-Instead, clicking the download anchor tag navigates to the URL and the content displays with no download.
+Instead, the browser performs a navigation, ignore any download

 Due to the absence of the CORS header by default, the browser does not allow fetching the data in the background.
 We may enable the CORS header if such background download is important.